Well Dressings 2017

 As a thank you to the Duke’s workmen, the townsfolk hurriedly arranged a floral dressing on the Fountain, followed by a tea party and then a procession of Brass Bands accompanied by dancing children.

-That is how the Buxton Well Dressing and Carnival Parade started in 1840, a custom that continues today and is now a proud part of Buxton’s great heritage.
+That is how the Buxton Well Dressing and Carnival Parade started in 1840.
+A custom that continues today and has now become a proud part of Buxton’s great heritage.